ahdis/epr-integration-cara/docs/primarysystems-epr.md

 EPRIK example [request, response](https://test.ahdis.ch/eprik-cara/index.html#/transaction/ab4049f8-ba33-4d84-b9a5-d094ce4117aa).
 For the Query the MPI-ID of the patient needs to be added.
 This example requests includes the security token necessary.
 With the EPRIK you can do the user authentication there and reuse the token [see](usecases/#use-the-idp-assertion-from-eprik).
 For the communication you need a client certificate but with EPRIK a client certificate is not necessary.

 ### 4.2b Query documents from remote communities
 To retrieve the document metadata for the documents stored in a patients EPR but registered in remote communities, the initiating gateway has to be called with an IIT-18 query.
-The next version of EPRIK will support the Initiating Gateway service endpoint.
+EPRIK example [request, response](https://test.ahdis.ch/eprik-proxy-cara/index.html#/transaction/fc3082b6-fbdf-4211-813c-2507a4854108).
 Gassmann has an example document in the remote community urn:oid:2.16.756.5.30.1.177.1.0.

 ### 4.3a Retrieve documents from the CARA community